 Have you lost your Siri Remote?
-Would you like to control Apple TV with your iPhone or iPad?
-The good news is, you can do just that, right from within Control Center on iOS 11 and later.
+Would you like to navigate Apple TV with your iPhone or iPad?
+You can do just that, from within Control Center on iOS 11 and later.

-Although you can always purchase another Siri Remote or get one of the older ones, think twice—especially with the standalone Siri Remote still a bit on the pricey side at $59.
+Yes, you can purchase another Siri Remote (or get one of the older ones), but be advised that the standalone Siri Remote is a bit on the pricey side at $59.

 This tutorial assumes you have the following:

-- An iPhone, iPad or iPod touch running iOS 11 or later
+- iPhone, iPad or iPod touch running iOS 11 or later

-- A fourth-generation Apple TV or Apple TV 4K
+- Fourth-generation Apple TV or Apple TV 4K

-How to use Apple TV via Control Center
+How to navigate Apple TV via Control Center

-Follow these steps if you’re on iOS 11 or up:
+Follow these steps if you’re on iOS 11 or later:

-1) Open Settings on your iPhone or iPad with iOS 11 or later.
+1) Open Settings on your iPhone or iPad.

 2) Tap Control Center.